AUTUMN 2019 Mondays and Wednesdays 11:30am-2:20pm

 - Collaboration: contributions made to working with others.

-100 points total is possible to earn in this class.
-See Course Work and Grading above to see what the scoring will be based on.
+A total of 100 points total is possible to earn in this class.
+Scoring will be based on criteria listed under Course Work and Grading above, which will be assessed regularly, each week, throughout the quarter.

-Read assignment feedback carefully to see what the strengths and weaknesses of the project were and how to maintain or improve on these for the next project.
+Always look for instructor’s comment and assignment feedback and read these carefully to see what the strengths and weaknesses of the project were and how to maintain or improve on these for the next project.

 There is no extra credit opportunity available.
 Please do your best to address in time if there are any issues with regard to the successful completion of this course.

 I'm always available to discuss your progress and happy to advise you on how to work through the challenges.
 The best is to email me for an appointment email@example.com.

 How does the Point System translate into grades?

 |55 and below|

 - Assignments are due as posted on the schedule.
 Assignments must be presented finished during the scheduled class critique.
 Absence from the critique will result in no credit for the assignment without the instructor’s permission.
 There is no partial credit or deduction of points available for late completion of the assignment.

 - All preparatory work will receive credit in the class when it's due.
 Making up at a later time for absence of preparations will not receive credit.